-The recent buzz for VR and AR and the emergence of Mixed Reality (MR) are what popularized XR.
-For those new to XR, it is normal to imagine that it is one of these “other” realities.
+The recent buzz for VR, AR, and the emergence of Mixed Reality (MR) is what popularized XR.
+It is common for those new to XR to imagine that it is one of these “other” realities.
 However, XR is not a concept or technology on its own.

 On the contrary, it is used as a collective reference for VR, AR, and MR. The “X” in the acronym is a variable that could represent any letter.
 It also means that reality is an extension of the real world.
-Assuming a new reality that is different from VR, AR, and MR, it will also fall under the XR umbrella.
-In other words, sometimes when XR is mentioned, it could be VR, AR, MR, or all three as a collective.
-The implication of this is that the term’s meaning is dependent on context.
+Assuming a new reality different from VR, AR, and MR will also fall under the XR umbrella.
+In other words, sometimes, when XR is mentioned, it could be VR, AR, MR, or all three as a collective.
+The implication is that the term’s meaning depends on context.

-Virtual Reality (VR)
+What is Virtual Reality (VR)

-Augmented Reality (AR)
+What is Augmented Reality (AR)

 For instance, a little over a year ago, Gucci introduced an AR feature to its app that allows potential shoppers to try on its sneakers.
-All the shoppers have to do is point their phones down towards their feet.
-The technology simulates the shoes on their feet, helping shoppers with their decision.
+All the shoppers have to do is point their phones down towards their feet, and the technology simulates the shoes on their feet, helping shoppers with their decision.

-Mixed Reality (MR)
+What is Mixed Reality (MR)

-MR refers to a blending of some aspects of VR and AR to create a new user experience.
+MR refers to blending some aspects of VR and AR to create a new user experience.
 What this means is a creation of a virtual world that requires users to have some form of physical involvement in the real world.

-By and large, What is XR?
+By and large, what is Extended Reality (XR)?

 XR is not a reality of its own.
-On the contrary, it is an umbrella or generic reference for AR, VR, and MR. Perhaps another kind of reality enhancement or recreation could be developed in the future.
+On the contrary, it is an umbrella or generic reference for AR, VR, and MR. Perhaps, it can be described as another kind of reality enhancement or recreation that could be developed in the future.
 It will also be categorized as XR.